morphx666/AnyDeskAB/README.md

 AnyDesk AddressBook

 This is in a very early stage of development.
-Eventually, it should provide a full featured AddressBook system to be used with AnyDesk.
+Eventually, it should provide a fully featured AddressBook system for [AnyDesk](https://anydesk.com).